Try target shooting tour in Bratislava – one of the most offbeat things to do there.

 - It is also important to mention you should always have a secure case for your handguns.

 - The cost of a guided tour (with a pick-up and drop from your hotel in Bratislava) that comes with a shooting of the same set of weapons I’ve mentioned above, costs 79 EUR per person for groups of at least 10 people and goes up to 109 EUR per person for a group of 2 people, or 149 EUR for a solo-traveller.
 However, other packages with more or fewer weapons are available for a different price.

-- I booked my tour with Bratislava Shooting Club in bratislava.
+- I booked my target shooting tour in Bratislava with a company called Bratislava Shooting Club.